isazi/Poisson-Solver/README.md

 The binary `bin/solver` outputs the discrete grid `u_grid` to a fort file `fort.10`.
 You can check that both methods produce the same answer.

+## Hardware Requirements

+* I have only tested on NVIDIA GPUs
+* For NVIDIA GPUs and openMP offloading a GPU with Compute Capability >= 7.0 is required

 ## Results

 ### openMP (CPU only)